-Officers and employees involved in the investment process shall refrain from personal business activity that could conflict with the proper execution and management of the investment program, or that could impair their ability to make impartial decisions.
-Investment officials shall disclose any material interest in financial institutions with which they conduct business on behalf of the City.
-They shall further disclose any personal financial/investment positions that could be related to the performance of the investment portfolio.
+Officers and employees involved in the investment process shall refrain from personal business activity that could conflict with the proper execution and management of the investment program, or that could impair their ability to make impartial investment decisions.
+Employees and investment officials shall disclose to the City Manager any material financial interests that could be related to the performance of the City's investments.

-5. Maturity
+211.05 Maturity